On this page

 The law in Scotland takes exploitation very seriously and will protect you.

-- Be unable to choose when or where you work
+- unable to choose when or where you work

 Where to go for help

-If you or someone you know is in this situation, free, confidential help and support is available.
-There are organisations who have specially trained staff to listen to you, support you and help you to keep safe.
+If you think someone is exploiting you, you can get free and confidential help.
+There are organisations who have specially trained staff to support you.
+They can help you to keep safe.

-- You or someone else is in immediate danger and you need help from the police
+- is in immediate danger and you need help from the police

 For non-emergency police help you can call 101.
 For non-emergency medical help, you can call NHS 24 on 111.